antonakv/tf-aws-activeactive-agents/README.md

 # tf-aws-activeactive-agents
 Install TFE with 2 Agents, test workspace plan/apply

-This manual is dedicated to Install Terraform Enterprise with 2 agents.
+This manual is dedicated to Install Terraform Enterprise active-active with 2 agents.

 ## Requirements